action-ai-institute/MABEL-dataset/README.md

  | execution_size_bytes | size of first executable section within the binary analyzed by this framework i.e., size of .text | 13085 |
  | initialized_data_size | size of initialized data section | 4096 |

+<br><br>
-The following features summarize results of our deep inspection of each binary's dissassembly code:
+# The following features summarize results of our deep inspection of each binary's dissassembly code:

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |